Holiday/Library Closures

 At the Adams Center

 This unique discussion group focuses on topics related to local history, with an emphasis on history related to Kingston and the surrounding area.
 The aim of this group is to provide patrons with a hands-on opportunity to explore and cultivate an interest in local history on a deeper level and to facilitate dialogue around the various aspects of local history.
-This discussion group will talk about the haunted history of Kingston.
+This discussion group will talk about Kingston's Arcadian connections.

 This event will be held at the Adams Center (33 Summer Street) in the meeting room on the first floor.